Trade and Finance in the Global Economy

 - Written assignment during the course (10%)

-The written assignments (two) apply both to the final exam and the resit (for 10%) within the current academic year
+The written assignment apply both to the final exam and te resit (for 10%).

 Areas to be tested within the exam